-On our tour, our first stop was James bond island and Pingkan mountain.
+On our tour, our first stop was James Bond Island and Pingkan Mountain.
 We were lucky to get there early because there weren’t that many people there.
-We spend about an hour and a half looking around and taking pictures.
+We spent about an hour and a half looking around and taking pictures.

 When we left, tours started rolling in and the crowds of people started coming.
 Our next stop was Hong Island which was the highlight of the trip.